icopy-site/awesome/docs/awesome/awesome-postgres.md

 * [pgRouting](https://github.com/pgRouting/pgrouting) - pgRouting extends the PostGIS/PostgreSQL geospatial database to provide geospatial routing and other network analysis functionality.
 * [PGroonga](https://pgroonga.github.io/) - PGroonga provides a new index access method that uses Groonga allowing super fast full text search feature against all languages.
 * [PGAudit](https://www.pgaudit.org/) - The PostgreSQL Audit Extension (or pgaudit) provides detailed session and/or object audit logging via the standard logging facility provided by PostgreSQL.
+* [PostgresML](https://postgresml.org/) - Machine learning and AI inside your database, including vectors, LLMs, and classic ML.
+Train, predict and manage the entire lifecycle of machine learning models using only SQL.

 ### Optimization
 * [pg_flame](https://github.com/mgartner/pg_flame) - A flamegraph generator for query plans.